About the Functional Food Center

 Functional Food Textbook Volume 2: Functional Foods for Chronic Diseases

 Functional Food Textbook Volume 3: Cancer Biology and Dietary Factors

 Functional Food Textbook Volume 4: Bioactive Compounds and Cancer

 Functional Food Textbook Volume 5: Functional Foods in Integrative Oncology

 Functional Food Textbook Volume 6: Basic Principles of Functional Food Science

-Functional Food Textbook Volume 7: Functional Foods and Mental Health (coming out in 2019)
+Functional Food Textbook Volume 7: Functional Foods and Mental Health

 With monthly updates on new investigations in functional foods and bioactive compounds, FFC sends newsletters regarding research and public education to more than 1,200,000 readers.
 Additionally, the organization now has two peer-reviewed, open access scientific journals: Functional Foods in Health and Disease (FFHD) and a new journal on Bioactive Compounds in Health and Disease (BCHD).